dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Error

-While processing the request from the relying party, the signer can cancel it at any time by sending an error in response.
+While processing the request from the relying party, the signer can cancel it at any time by sending an [error](#errors) in response.
+In addition to the pre-defined JSON-RPC 2.0 errors, the following values are applicable:

-`errorType` (`text`): The reason behind the cancellation.
-Possible values:
-- `"ABORTED"`: The user has canceled the action.
-- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the signer.
-- `"NETWORK_NOT_SUPPORTED"`: The network on which the action was requested is not supported by the signer.
-- `"NOT_GRANTED"`: The signer has not granted permission to perform the action.
-- `"NETWORK"`: The network call failed.
-- `"UNKNOWN"`: The reason is unknown.

-`description` (`text`, optional): An optional description of the error.
+- `10001 Unknown error`
+- `20101 Version not supported`
+- `20201 Network not supported`
+- `30101 Permission not granted`
+- `30201 Action aborted`
+- `40001 Network error`
 #### Use-Case

 1. The relying party sends a `canister_call` request to the signer.